-In most cases, you can qualify for Social Security Disability Insurance (SSDI) even if you are collecting benefits from another source.
-There are a few exceptions to this rule, however.
-The type of benefits you receive will determine if there is any reduction in the amount of your monthly SSDI payment.
+In some cases, you can qualify for Social Security Disability Insurance (SSDI) even if you are collecting benefits from another source.
+The type of additional benefits you receive will determine if there is any reduction in the amount of your monthly SSDI payment.

 In addition to drawing benefits from a private pension, you can also collect money from stocks or other investments, rental property, or selling assets without penalty.
 The income of your spouse or others living in your household is also irrelevant when the SSA determines your qualifications and calculates your monthly payment.

 Your SSDI benefit payments may be offset if the other benefits you are collecting are from Worker’s Compensation or your additional source of income is from another government agency.
 This happens most frequently with government retirees, although it can happen because of workers’ compensation plans and similar programs.